snabbco/snabb/src/lib/ipsec/README.md

 Returns a freshly allocated packet that is the encrypted and encapsulated version of *packet* or `nil` if header parsing failed.
-The contents of *packet* are destroyed in the process.
+The contents of *packet* are destructively modified in the process.

 — Method **esp_v6_decrypt:decapsulate** *packet*

 Returns a freshly allocated packet that is the decrypted and decapsulated version of *packet* or `nil` if header parsing or authentication failed.
-The contents of *packet* are destroyed in the process.
+The contents of *packet* are destructively modified in the process.